-These extra points may place them at the top of the pool of candidates for Express Entry and maximizes the possibility for the candidate to receive an "Invitation to apply" for Canadian permanent residence within the Canadian Experience Class of the Express Entry stream.
+These extra points may place them at the top of the pool of candidates for Express Entry and maximize the possibility for the candidate to receive an "Invitation to apply" for Canadian permanent residence within the Canadian Experience Class of the Express Entry stream.

 This makes the C-11 Work Permit a highly attractive option for business people.

 A Canadian Permanent Residency application under the Express Entry can be filed after 12 months of business operation in Canada

 Based on your Business Management background, Desjardins Lawyers will assess your options and determine the most suitable scenario amongst the following:

 1. Start your own business (we will assist you in developing your business idea);